olgalupuleac/GraphAlgorithmRenderer/README.md

 ### Prerequisites

-You will need Visual Studio 2017 (Visual Studio Community 2017 15.9.5 is recommended) and Visual C++ installed (the extension should work on .NET projects as well, but it was designed for and tested on C++ projects).
+You will need Visual Studio 2017 (the tool was tested on Visual Studio Community 2017 15.9.5) and Visual C++ installed (the extension should work on .NET projects as well, but it was designed for and tested on C++ projects).

 ### Installation